Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

       app's model.
 Zone repeats the SC's own zone for every row (not fabricated per-DC); In Cutoff is derived as Out Cutoff + Breakdown TAT (a real calculation, not a random fill) rather than left blank.
+- **2026-07-10, second pass** — four more changes, same session:
+  1. **Planner's L4 mirrors the Ops Lead/Design Review pattern too.**
+     Metrics moved above the tabs (always visible). **Details** is now the same flat DC × Route table, but with Ops's proposed changes overlaid inline (original struck through, proposed in amber) and Accept/Reject controls right in the row/route-group header — reusing the *existing* `changeList` entries (and the per-DC `enrichedDcRows` they're built from) rather than a re-derivation, so decision state stays single-sourced with everywhere else that reads it. **Route View** is the same real read-only pivot as Ops Lead's.
+The old routeCards-based "Changes to review" list is gone.
+     - Fixed a real gap found while doing this: `enrichedDcRows` (and the `changeList` it feeds) never tracked `routeCode`/`distance` DC-level changes at all — only lat/lng/TP — meaning a DC-only route-split or distance proposal was silently invisible to the planner's decision UI and never counted toward "all decided."
+       Both now include these fields properly.
+  2. **Finalise gating reworked into the full state machine** (product spec): Acknowledge & Freeze unlocks on feedback received; Simulate is available immediately after Acknowledge (previewing everything proposed, `effectiveFbFor`) but turns OFF the moment any Accept/ Reject decision is made; it turns back on once Validate on the *current* decisions comes back with zero errors (now previewing only the accepted subset, `effectiveFbForFinalise` — the exact same accepted-only view Finalise itself will commit); Finalise itself now also requires that zero-errors state, not just "everything decided."
+     `validatedClean` is derived on every render (not a stateful "did they click Validate" flag), so it can never go stale if decisions change after a prior Validate pass.
+A `simStateLabel` next to the progress counter tells the planner which of these states they're in.
+  3. **Finalised view shows no remarks — automatically**, since `confirmFin()` already nulls every row's `fb` on commit; the new Details table's diff-overlay and remark line are conditioned on `fb`/`changeList` existing, so a Finalised plan just renders clean by construction.
+Added one thing beyond that: `finalWarnings` re-runs the recompute engine against the committed structure (no feedback) purely to surface any residual advisory warning (util, distance vs vehicle limit) — errors shouldn't exist post-Finalise, but this catches anything still worth a heads-up.
+  4. **"Map view" opens an independent tab instead of navigating away**, for the Planner's and Ops Lead's Ops Alignment map buttons.
+New
+     mechanism: `openStandaloneMap(scCode, mode)` opens THIS SAME page in a new tab with `?standaloneMap=<code>&mapMode=<label>`; the
+     constructor detects that param and `render()` branches to `renderStandaloneMap()` instead of the normal app shell.
+Because `buildSeed()` is fully deterministic, the new tab reconstructs the identical plan/route data independently — **no cross-tab state channel exists or is needed**, but that cuts both ways: the map tab shows the seeded/committed structure, not the original tab's in-progress unsaved edits (pending Ops feedback, undecided Accept/ Reject calls).
+It's an independent read-only view, not a live mirror.
+Reuses `buildMiniMap()`'s existing arc geometry scaled up via SVG viewBox rather than re-deriving Network Map's own filter/search UI from scratch.
+     - **Scoped deliberately to the two Ops Alignment map buttons only.**
+       Design Review's `openRunMap` (the per-run map modal) was left
+       unchanged: it's keyed to a specific HW-variant *run*, and this app's standalone-map reconstruction only has access to the committed *plan* (`plan.rows`), not historical run-level geometry — converting it would have shown the wrong routes for any run other than the latest.
+Flagging this rather than silently shipping an inaccurate map.